Skjuber/React-Chat-Application/README.md

 # Chat Application

+I started this project while attending Front-End-Development program by Algebra University in Zagreb,Croatia.
-This application was my assignment as a final exam for my Front-end developer bootcamp.
+This assignment served as a final certification exam.
 The app is available on this [link](https://scaledrone-react-chat-application.vercel.app/ ).

 # Technologies